shivannis/xandr-docs-public/xandr-docs/articles/bidders/vast-check.md

 **Corrective action:** Reach out to your third-party ad server to update the creative with the recommended video formats.

-For sample XML snippets with the recommended formats, see the [No recommended video formats detected](vast-check.md#no-recommended-video-formats-detected).
+For sample XML snippets with the recommended formats, see the [No recommended video formats detected](vast-check.md#no-recommended-video-formats-detected) section.

 **\<Wrapper\> element(s) detected**